R-Learner19/Final-Project/README.md

 Code
 I. Access the file marked Data Cleaning to find the code used to prepare all variables for analysis II.
 Access the file marked Data Analysis to find the code used to produce Table 1, Table 2, additional tables, and visualizations
+III.
+Access the file marked Data Cleaning Modular Function to find stream lined code for data cleaning procedures IV.
+Access references for sources consulted/used for this project